 6. Affordable and Interesting Product Options

 Secure entrances are possible for firms with budget constraints.
 LaForce regularly works with many industries to maximize security without stretching financial resources; for example, schools, hospitals, corporate buildings, and other organizations.

 An example of a product option that saves customers money is substituting hollow metal doors with the “look” of wood for traditional wood doors.

 Organizations can also attract customers through interesting and unusual doors.
-LaForce can provide compelling products such as the beautiful doors provided for Cabrini Chapel in Chicago, pictured to the left.
+LaForce can provide compelling products such as the beautiful doors provided for Cabrini Chapel in Chicago.